SwarajSalesforce/SF2SFRESTApi/README.md

-# Invoke REST call from Lightening Component and show it the response
+# Invoke REST call from Lightening Component and show the response in the component Markup

 ### Step 1--